-Our final comments we have compiled our filings, articles, posts, etc pertaining to the fiber optic failure of Verizon Massachusetts
+Our comments includes: We have compiled our filings, articles, posts, etc pertaining to the fiber optic failure of Verizon Massachusetts.

-We are available to work with the State to further explain why Massachusetts must deny Verizon any federal broadband funding and why the company must be investigated an audited.
+We are available to work with the State to further explain why Massachusetts must deny Verizon any federal broadband funding and why the company must be investigated.

-But more importantly, the State has an obligation to actually serve the public interest and we have laid out enough material facts that the State has ignored its responsibility but must now act so as to not repeat the same basic core problems with solving the Digital Divide and the Digital Discrimination.
+But more importantly, the State has an obligation to actually serve the public interest and we have laid out enough material facts that the State has ignored but must act so as to not repeat the same basic core problems with solving the Digital Divide.
 The regulators failed to properly analyze and then hold accountable those who created this mess.